Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Conclusion

-This work has been funded as part of BrainLinks-BrainTools, which is funded by the Federal Ministry of Economics, Science and Arts of Baden-Württemberg within the sustainability programme for projects of the Excellence Initiative II; as well as the Bernstein Award 2012, the Research Unit 5159 “Resolving Prefrontal Flexibility” (Grant DI 1908/11-1), and the Deutsche Forschungsgemeinschaft (Grants DI 1908/3-1, DI 1908/11-1, and DI 1908/6-1), all to I.D.
+This work has been funded as part of BrainLinks-BrainTools, which is funded by the Federal Ministry of Economics, Science and Arts of Baden-Württemberg within the sustainability programme for projects of the Excellence Initiative II; as well as the Bernstein Award 2012, the Research Unit 5159 ``Resolving Prefrontal Flexibility'' (Grant DI 1908/11-1), and the Deutsche Forschungsgemeinschaft (Grants DI 1908/3-1 and DI 1908/6-1) to I.D., and CRC/TRR 384 ``IN-Code'' to I.D.\ and J.B.